ma921/BASQ/README.md

 # BASQ: Bayesian Alternately Subsampled Quadrature

-This repository contains the python code that was presented for the paper.
+This repository contains the python code that was presented for the following paper.

 [1] Adachi, M., Hayakawa, S., Jørgensen, M., Oberhauser, and Osborne, M. A. Fast Bayesian Inference with Batch Bayesian Quadrature via Kernel Recombination.
 Advances in Neural Information Processing Systems 36 (NeurIPS), 2022